 The school also recognises that some pupils may have verified medical conditions requiring special diets that do not allow for the standards to be met exactly.
-In this case parents are urged to be responsible in ensuring that packed lunches are as healthy as possible.
+In this case parents should contact the school so that we can work together to ensure packed lunches are as healthy as possible.

-The role of Midday Supervisors
+The role of Lunchtime Staff

-Our Midday Supervisors try to ensure that children eat as much of their meal as possible, in a positive atmosphere, and that they have adequate time for playing with friends.
-We try to encourage children to try new things, but it is not possible to monitor exactly how much is being eaten, nor insist on certain foods being eaten.
+Our Lunchtime Teaching Assistants try to ensure that children eat as much of their meal as possible, in a positive atmosphere, and that they have adequate time for playing with friends.
+We try to encourage children to try new things, but it is not possible to monitor exactly how much is being eaten.
 For this reason, your child will bring home empty packets and any uneaten food, so that you can adjust quantities, discuss preferences, or be alerted to other patterns (e.g. lack of appetite signalling the approach of an illness).